On December 6, five of our students got to meet this year's Nobel Laureates in Physics, Michel Mayor and Didier Queloz!

 As a part of the Pride Day, there will be an exhibition in the library with books with a LGBT theme.
 LGBT stands for Lesbian, Gay, Bisexual and Transgender.

 It’s 2018, the start of another 12 brand new chapters, 365 new opportunities to learn, improve, try new things, live healthier, be open to change and challenges!
 January is a time for new year resolutions and forward planning.
 And forward planning we are at IEGS!
 2018 will bring another graduating class in the spring and it will bring in new applications for our autumn intake of first year high school students.
+The year 2018 also means a celebration of 10 years in our building in Södermalm – one of the hippest, liveable neighbourhoods according to Vogue.
+Our building has always been a school

 Between the 9th and 14th of July, when most students were enjoying their summer break, Shelby Edlund (SP2D) and Filip Mellin (NS2A), participated in the International Young Pioneer Union Summit in Shenzhen, China.
 IYPUS was founded in 2012 and has, till now, successfully held five conferences.